onflow/cadence/docs/language.md

 ### Importing and using Deployed Contract Code

-Deploying contract code to an account was covered in the [Deploying and Updating Contracts](### Deploying and Updating Contracts) section of the spec.
+Deploying contract code to an account was covered in the [Deploying and Updating Contracts](#Deploying-and-Updating-Contracts) section of the spec.

-Once a contract or contract interface has been deployed to an account, anybody can import the type from account where it was deployed to and use it in their contracts or transactions.
+Once a contract or contract interface has been deployed to an account, anybody can import the type from the account where it was deployed to and use it in their contracts or transactions.

 <!--